Advanced search

 Renal impairment

-Caution is required in patients with severe renal impairment as RYBREVANT has not been studied in this patient population (see section 5.2).
+Caution is required in patients with severe renal impairment as amivantamab has not been studied in this patient population (see section 5.2).
 If treatment is started, patients should be monitored for adverse reactions with dose modifications per the recommendations above.

 Hepatic impairment

-Caution is required in patients with moderate or severe hepatic impairment as RYBREVANT has not been studied in this patient population (see section 5.2).
+Caution is required in patients with moderate or severe hepatic impairment as amivantamab has not been studied in this patient population (see section 5.2).
 If treatment is started, patients should be monitored for adverse reactions with dose modifications per the recommendations above.

 Method of administration

-RYBREVANT is for intravenous use.
+Rybrevant is for intravenous use.
 It is administered as an intravenous infusion following dilution with sterile 5% glucose solution or sodium chloride 9 mg/mL (0.9%) solution for injection.
-RYBREVANT must be administered with in-line filtration.
+Rybrevant must be administered with in‑line filtration.

 For instructions on dilution of the medicinal product before administration, see section 6.6.